dmitrypol/dmitrypol.github.io/_posts/2016-06-12-polymorphic_habtm.md

 categories: mongo
 ---

-When we first start designing appliciations we encounter typical has_many and belongs_to relationships.
+When we first start designing Rails (or other framework) appliciations we encounter typical has_many and belongs_to relationships.
 User has_many Articles and Article belongs_to User.

 {% highlight ruby %}
 class User